OSCNWeb/Courts/judges/stephen-bonner.md

-﻿---
+---
-fname: 'Stephen'
+fname: Stephen
-lname: 'Bonner'
+lname: Bonner
 id: 892
-published: false
+published: true
 layout: judge-bio
 ---
 Born in Kansas City, Missouri and then moved to Norman in 1948.